joey-ma/catch/README.md

 ## Stretch Goals

 - [x] add keyboard shortcuts to turn on/off the music (currently autoplay is off)
-- [ ] add a pause functionality when hitting space bar
+- [x] add a pause functionality when hitting space bar
-- [ ] improve code for readability
+- [ ] improve code logic / readability
 - [ ] add a larger background music collection